 Andrew J. Herrmann (West Linn, OR), CLAS

-worked for many years as a system analyst for the Purchasing Department of the Salem-Keizer School District's District Office in Salem, OR, involved in database and process development and management.
-In March 2012, he started as a software developer with Performance Health Technology in Salem, OR.
+now a software developer with Performance Health Technology in Salem, OR, Andrew worked for many years as a system analyst for the Purchasing Department of the Salem-Keizer School District's District Office in Salem, OR, involved in database and process development and management.

 Emmett C. Woolley (Snohomish, WA), CLAS

 works for a medical supply company in Snohomish, WA.

 Mary L. (King) Sterling (Salem, OR), ENGL, clas, Phi Beta Kappa